Westwood South of

 ------------------------------------------------------------------------------------------------

-2) PROPOSED CODE AMENDMENTS: The Department of City Planning will be having meetings on the proposed code amendments expected to go before the City Planning Commission on January 10th.
-Many of the proposed changes are to reduce duplication and will update and clarify the code.
+2) PROPOSED CODE AMENDMENTS: Many of the proposed changes are to reduce duplication and will update and clarify the code.
 However, we have submitted comments and advocate for changes in the language being considered so that there can be no possible weakening or dilution of provisions of or protections provided in Community and Specific Plans.
 MEetings with Planning Dept. staff and community members have been held since the initial CPC hearing on the proposed changes and revisions to the proposal are being made.
 We will review the extent of adopted revisions and determine our HOA's standing on the document as it goes to Council for consideration following the CPC's consideration.

 For copies of the staff reports including the proposed ordinances, go to: www.planning.lacity.org.